solita/solita.github.com/_posts/2020-08-26-observations.md

 So, I assembled here a short TL;DR for the impatient: Key takeaways from this blog to remember when you are producing systems and services that run in a very robust fashion.

-1. Turn on the headlights: Start by seeing what visibility you have, and how much you can improve it
+1. Turn on the headlights: Start by seeing what visibility you have, and how much you can improve it.
+It's very easy to start from missing input, then add alarms for anomalies.
 2. Distill that wisdom: Instead of having 200 metrics out of which only 20 react to something, perhaps have 5 or 10 metrics that combine things, and are reliable
 3. Consider also having two tiers: A high-level tier for situational awareness and quick reads, and then analysis tools that give you all the information in the right context
 4. This is not a project, it's a process.
 It needs to evolve as requirements and systems do.
 DevOps teams can do this very well, but it's also possible to build this model around traditional dev and ops teams - as long as they can communicate and iterate together.
 5. Leverage incidents as food for your continuous improvement beast: Always iterate to make things better next time.
 Instead of seeing incidents as nasty interruptions, embrace them as learning situations.
 By reacting properly to incidents, we are building our response around things that actually can break, not around things that might theoretically break but never do.
 6. Heartbeat can be your friend: Artificial stimulus, and alarms on top of key metrics - this can get you a very good insight on if production system is working, without needing to chase individual errors or a multitude of things that may break
+7. **Embrace the incidents and anomalies**.
+Many teams are irritated when something breaks, and try to do a quick and dirty fix to get back to normal flow, even if they need to do it always again manually.
+True DevOps warriors embrace this as an imput, and opportunity for growth and improvement.

 That's all folks!
 I wanted to write down some of my learnings, while I still remember them.
 The first time I applied these with instinct, and they were successful.
 Now having used these ideas a few times with great success, I was getting confidence that these might be worth sharing.
 Hopefully useful to You as well!